zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/7-summary-and-next-step.md

 During this live lab tutorial, you have learned, gained hands-on understanding and built integration with Service orientated approach principle where application and component provide services to other components via well defined communucation protocol over a network.
 SOA makes it easier for software components over various networks to work with each other.
 It provides intelligent and flexible framework for apps and process connectivity, across on-premise and cloud.

-Salient points about SOA to address application **integration**, for both cloud SaaS and on-premise:
+Salient points about Oracle SOA.
+It is a platform to address application **integration**, for both cloud SaaS and on-premise.
+Oracle SOA can be deployed on customer's datacenter, OCI or any Cloud:

 1. Companies can develop applications without replacing existing applications.
 2. SOA allows reusing the service of an existing system, alternately building the new system.
 It also allow to REST API-enabled existing system or SOA business service.